Types of weathering

 See what "Weathering" is in other dictionaries:

-WEATHERING, in geology and physical geography, destruction and chemical change of rocks and minerals on the Earth's surface as a result of physical, chemical and organic processes.
-Influences soil formation and plays a major role in ... ...
+WEATHERING, in geology and physical geography, the destruction and chemical change of rocks and minerals on the surface of the Earth as a result of physical, chemical and organic processes.
+Influences the formation of soil and plays a major role in ... ...
 Scientific and technical encyclopedic dictionary

 The weathering process is divided into three types of weathering - physical, chemical and biological.
-The selection of each weathering is based on some of the factors of weathering, which are decisive.
+The allocation of each weathering is based on any weathering factors that are decisive.
 Despite this, all three types of weathering always act together and simultaneously.

-1. Physical weathering it is expressed mainly in the mechanical crushing of mineral bodies (rocks, building materials, etc.) without significant changes in their mineral composition.
-Temperature fluctuations play an important role in this crushing destruction.
-For example, in deserts, daily temperature fluctuations are very significant, in the daytime up to + 80 ° C, and at night only + 20 ° C. The destruction of rocks and building structures increases when water penetrates into microcracks.
-When freezing, water increases in volume by 9-11%, a large lateral pressure develops and the rock collapses.
+1. physical weathering It is expressed mainly in the mechanical crushing of mineral bodies (rocks, building materials, etc.) without a significant change in their mineral composition.
+Temperature fluctuations play a large role in this “crushing” destruction.
+So, for example, in deserts, daily temperature fluctuations are very significant, in the daytime up to +80 ° C, and at night only +20 ° C. The destruction of rocks and building structures increases when water penetrates microcracks.
+When freezing, water increases in volume by 9-11%, a large lateral pressure develops and the rock is destroyed.
 This phenomenon is commonly referred to as "frost weathering".
-Many rocks, especially clayey ones, disintegrate into pieces with alternating wetting and drying.
-Physical weathering prevails in desert areas and in areas with a cold climate (arctic, high-mountainous regions, etc.).
+Many rocks, especially clay ones, break into pieces when wet and dry alternately.
+Physical weathering prevails in desert regions and in regions with a cold climate (arctic, high mountain regions, etc.).

-2. Chemical weathering is expressed in the destruction of rocks, building materials and building structures up to complete disintegration, i.e. to the level of anions and cations, with the simultaneous formation of new mineral formations.
-The main factors of this weathering are water, oxygen, carbon dioxide, organic acids, etc. Complex chemical processes are associated with these factors - dissolution, oxidation, hydration, carbonitization, and hydrolysis.
+2. chemical weathering expressed in the destruction of rocks, building materials and building structures up to complete decay, i.e. to the level of anions and cations, with the simultaneous formation of new mineral formations.
+The main factors of this weathering are water, oxygen, carbon dioxide, organic acids, etc. Complex chemical processes are associated with these factors - dissolution, oxidation, hydration, carbonitization, hydrolysis.

-The intensity of chemical weathering depends on the area of water exposure, its temperature, and the duration of the processes.
+The intensity of chemical weathering depends on the area affected by water, its temperature, and the duration of the processes.
 Carbonates, sulfates, etc. are most susceptible to this weathering.
-Chemical weathering has the greatest destructive force in warm and humid climates.
+Chemical weathering has the greatest destructive power in a warm and humid climate.

-Plants produce mechanical destruction by the root system.
-Even hard rock and concrete slabs can be destroyed by tree roots.
-In addition to the mechanical force of destruction, the roots of plants have the ability to destroy rocks and building materials with organic acids, which they release both during their growth and after dying off during decomposition processes.
-Various diggers significantly violate the integrity of rocks.
+Mechanical destruction is produced by plants by the root system.
+Tree roots can destroy even strong rocks and concrete slabs.
+In addition to the mechanical force of destruction, plant roots have the ability to destroy rocks and building materials with organic acids, which they release both during their growth and after death during decomposition processes.
+Various excavations significantly violate the integrity of rocks.

 Biological weathering manifests itself almost everywhere, especially in areas with humid climate which promotes the growth and development of plants.

-To a certain extent to biological species weathering should include man-made human activities, in particular, the construction of buildings and structures.
-Although it should be noted that this activity destroys the surface of the earth's crust through all types of weathering process.
+To a certain extent to species weathering should be attributed to man-made human activities, in particular, the construction of buildings and structures.
+Although it should be noted that this activity destroys the surface of the earth's crust by all kinds of weathering process.